berke/tofas/README.md

 # tofas

-This is a **partial** translation and an adaptation of selected subroutines from the IAU SOFA library, based on the Fortran version.
+This is a translation and an adaptation of selected subroutines from the IAU SOFA library, based on the Fortran version.

 Using pure Rust code has benefits such as better optimization, no compilation or linking headaches and the safety guarantees from the